 Q: Does Career Services assist students who want to work for a year before continuing their education in medical, law or graduate schools?

 A: A career counselor will talk with a student about their goals and needs for the time between college and continuing education.
 Career Services staff can direct students to short-term post-graduation opportunities.
-Many reoccurring transitional opportunities are listed in our Delay the Real World Guide [pdf].
+Many reoccurring transitional opportunities are listed in our Short-term Post-graduate Opportunities handout [pdf].
 In addition, career counselors will assist students in searching for opportunities which may be short-term, but not part of a formal program as listed in the above document.
 We will also encourage students to visit the Fellowships and Prizes office to consider short-term opportunities available there.

 Q: Are Swarthmore alumni helpful in assisting students with internships and full-time employment?